katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 There is no fully initialized ObjectAdder on our example.
 I used a pointer by purpose, as you can see the pointer is not initialized at all (it is nil), yet it worked.
-In any other object oriented language that I know (not much, C++, Python and Java basically) this would never work, but in Go it worked, why ?
+In any other object oriented language that I know this would never work, but in Go it worked, why ?

-Well because in Go, there is no methods at all, there is no method type, methods are actually syntactic sugar for calling functions passing the struct as the first parameter (as people are used to do in C).
+Well because in Go, there is no methods at all, there is no method type, methods are actually syntactic sugar for calling functions passing the struct ("object") as the first parameter (as people are used to do in C).

 Not convinced ?
 Lets elaborate our example: